Some people say that soccer is just kicking a soccer ball and running around, but little do they know!

 - Verbal and nonverbal communication

-What are the 3 main skills in soccer?
+What are the 3 Kicking skills in soccer?

 Passing, or moving the ball from yourself to a teammate, is one of the most critical soccer skills.

 Passing allows a team to move the ball around the field efficiently, and it requires proper technique, accuracy, and the right amount of power.

 A study from the University of Queensland found that “Accurate passing and greater ball control are more important for success than high speed, strength, and fitness.”

 Passing won’t do a team much good if you can’t receive the ball!
 Receiving is how players bring the ball under control, whether from a pass or a ball in the air.